+This topic explains the Oxoacids of the Halogen Family.
 Group 17 includes fluorine, chlorine, bromine, iodine, and astatine.
 They are collectively known as halogens, meaning salt producers.
 The members of this group highly resemble each other.
 There is a regular gradation in physical and chemical properties as we move down the group.

 Fluorine has a very small size and high electronegativity.
 Therefore, it forms only one oxoacid, HOF which is known as fluoric(I) acid or hypofluorous acid.
 The other elements of the halogen family form several oxoacids.
-They cannot be isolated in the pure state.
-They are stable in aqueous solution or in the form of salts.
+They cannot be isolated in a pure state.
+They are stable in an aqueous solution or in the form of salts.

 - Bromine forms HOBr (hypobromous acid), HOBrO2(bromic acid) and HOBrO3 (perbromic acid).
 Iodine forms HOI (hypoiodous acid), HOIO2 (iodic acid) and HOIO3 (periodic acid).

 The central atom in the oxoacids is sp3 hybridized.
 Every oxoacid has essentially one X-OH bond.
 Whereas most oxoacids have X=O bonds present in them.
 This double bond between oxygen and halogen is d pi-pi in nature.
 In the series of oxoacids, the first member possesses high acidic strength.
-This is only due to high electronegativity and small size of the halogen atom.
-The acidic strength increases with increase in the oxidation number of halogens.
+This is only due to the high electronegativity and small size of the halogen atom.
+The acidic strength increases with an increase in the oxidation number of halogens.

 This article explains the oxoacids of halogens.
-For any further detail on this topic please install Byju’s the learning app.
+For any further detail on this topic please install BYJU’S the learning app.